 Now place yourself in the shoes of the person who expressed that same critique.
 Would you say the same thing to someone else who acted like you did in the specified situation?
 In other words, would you ever find yourself being the source of the criticism you’ve found yourself a receiver of?

-The questions above will help you in determining whether you believe the criticism to be valid.
-It all of course depends on the specifics of your situation.
+The questions above will help you determine whether to perceive the criticism to be valid.
+It all, of course, depends on the specifics of your situation.
+Factors like envy, competition, trustworthiness, and reliability are dependent on the person the critique in question came from.
 The general theme however, is to be sympathetic with the ones who criticize you by thoroughly placing yourself in their shoes.

 Defending Against Baseless Criticisms Validates Them